serek4/estia-serial/README.md

 	incomingData = emptyString;
 }
 ```
 Sniffer also decodes status frames.
-There is status data update flag available `estiaSerial.newStatusData` to indicate when data was updated.
+There is status data update flag available
+`estiaSerial.newStatusData` to indicate if data was updated.

 ```c++
 if (estiaSerial.newStatusData) {